-for any reason other than their view that it is in the best interests of consumers."15 MA AG urged the FERC to approve the Settlement as submitted, despite the objections of FERC Trial Staff and Municipal PTF Owners, because it complies with the RNS/LNS Rates and Rate Protocols Order and represents a carefully negotiated resolution to numerous complex ratemaking and transparency issues.16
+Settlement.
+FERC Trial Staff suggested that these defects could be corrected in a comprehensive compliance filing.
+Reply comments were submitted by NEPOOL, NESCOE and the MAAG.
+In its limited comments, NEPOOL noted that it supported the Interim Protocols and that it had no objection to the Settlement.
+NESCOE reiterated its support for the Settlement in its reply comments, urging the FERC to reject any arguments that consumerinterested parties "were not familiar with the issues relating to the Settlement or that they reached a settlement for any reason other than their view that it is in the best interests of consumers."
+16 MAAG urged the FERC to approve the Settlement as submitted, despite the objections of FERC Trial Staff and Municipal PTF Owners, because it complies with the RNS/LNS Rates and Rate Protocols Order and represents a carefully negotiated resolution to numerous complex ratemaking and transparency issues.
+17

 Hearings.
 Having rejected the Settlement, the FERC remanded this proceeding to Chief ALJ Cintron to resume hearing procedures.
-On May 23, Chief Judge Cintron designated Judge David H. Coffman as the Presiding Judge for the purpose of hearings and issuance of an initial decision within Track III procedural time standards.17 A prehearing conference was held on June 6, 2019.
+On May 23, Chief Judge Cintron designated Judge David H. Coffman as the Presiding Judge for the purpose of hearings and issuance of an initial decision within Track III procedural time standards.
+18 A prehearing conference was held on June 6, 2019.
 Following that conference, orders establishing a procedural schedule and adopting rules of conduct for the hearing were issued.
 That schedule has since been extended three times by a total of 85 days and is currently suspended (see immediately below).

 Procedural Schedule Suspended Until January 22, 2020.
 On October 24, 2019, the TOs, reporting that they have reached "agreements in principle on the terms of a settlement to resolve all open issues in this proceeding" with Municipal PTF Owners and with FERC Trial Staff, requested a 90-day suspension of the schedule in this proceeding (to January 22, 2020).
 The PTOs suggested that the suspension of the procedural schedule would "allow time for the TOs to present the modifications to the prior settlement ... to the other active participants in this case, as well as time for any appropriate presentation of the modified terms of settlement for advisory review by the New England Power Pool."
 On October 25, Chief Judge Cintron ordered the procedural schedule suspended for 90 days.
 The TOs will file a status report on December 9, 2019.
-If the suspended period concludes without a settlement filed, the Chief Judge and Presiding Judge will take action to re-establish a procedural schedule absent good cause is provided for a further suspension.
+If the suspended period concludes without a settlement filed, the Chief Judge and Presiding Judge will take action to re-establish a procedural schedule absent good cause provided for a further suspension.